-Recognised as the most productive educational psychologist in the world, Professor Herb W Marsh from ACU's Institute for Positive Psychology and Education has recently been ranked Australia’s highest-cited researcher in a list by the Spanish Consejo Superior de Investigaciones Científicas’s (CSIC) Ranking Web of Universities.
+Recognised as the most productive educational psychologist in the world, Professor Herb W Marsh from ACU's Institute for Positive Psychology and Education has recently been ranked the highest Australian researcher from an Australian university in a list by the Spanish Consejo Superior de Investigaciones Científicas’s (CSIC) Ranking Web of Universities.

 Funded by the European Commission, the list ranks 2,250 of the world’s most highly-cited scholars with an H-Index (published papers and times cited in other papers) higher than 100.
 They are identified according to their declared presence in the Google Scholar Citations database.

-Professor Marsh is Australia’s first researcher to ever achieve a milestone H-Index of 150.
-He is in the top 1% across all researchers in the world across all disciplines and is ranked 216th on the CSIC list, keeping good company with Sigmund Freud at number one, Michel Foucault at number seven and Noam Chomsky at number 103.
+Professor Marsh is Australia’s first Australian researcher from an Australian university to achieve a milestone H-Index of 150.
+He is in the top 1 per cent across all researchers in the world across all disciplines and is ranked 216th on the CSIC list, keeping good company with Sigmund Freud at number one, Michel Foucault at number seven and Noam Chomsky at number 103.